jagadeeshwithu/wilderhood.github.io/_posts/2015-03-31-Mudskippers.markdown

 </p>

 <p>
-When we saw them, there was full on activity going on.
+When we saw them, there was full on activity going.
 Males seemed to be in full glow, very busy , proudly displaying their gorgeous florescent colored fins to impress the females around.
 </p>

 <img src="{{ site.baseurl }}/img/2015-03-31/img4.jpg">